sourcegraph/about/handbook/engineering/distribution/goals.md

 - **Owner**:
 - **Status**: Not started. _Estimated: FY22-Q1_
 - **Outcomes**:
-  - No new production deployments are crated using single-docker
+  - No new production deployments are crated using single-docker after completion.
 - **Milestones**:
   - Create migration docs for customer and Sourcegraph to assist customers
   - Set deprecation notice and announce deprecation in X versions
-  - Update documentation
+  - single-docker is deprecated for production usage
   - Stretch: Remove the single-docker deployment option

 ### [Improve internal deployment pipeline UX](https://github.com/orgs/sourcegraph/projects/96)